2 Stocks That Could Raise Dividends In October

 Visa’s dominant card processing network forms a near-impenetrable economic moat that can handle 65,000 transactions per second.
 The company expedites retail purchases in nearly 200 countries across the globe, facilitating $10+ trillion in payment volume last year.
 And it has a long growth runway ahead as the world shifts toward contactless electronic transactions.

-Visa has faithfully raised dividends for 14 straight years.
+Visa has faithfully raised dividends for 15 straight years.
 And with a conservative payout ratio of around 20%, there is ample room to extend that streak.
-Before the pandemic, dividends were systematically raised by about 18% to 20% annually.
-A similar growth trajectory would drive annual payouts past $2.50 per share over the next three years.
+Last year brought a meaningful 20% hike.
+A similar growth trajectory would drive annual payouts past $2.00 per share next year and $3.00 within three years.

 Action To Take

 We’ve had a pretty good run of finding solid ideas from this exercise, so it pays to follow along each month.
 Some of them end up paying off big time.
-So if you’re looking for a potential addition to your income portfolio, then I can’t think of a better place to start your research.
+So, if you’re on the hunt for stocks raising dividends in October, these suggestions are a great place to start your research.

 But remember, just because I highlight stocks that are likely to increase dividends doesn’t necessarily make them “buys.”
 These are merely ideas to get you started in the hunt for high yields.